-We recently received two of their latest prototypes to test, and we just finished our first round of growing.
-Suffice it to say, we were delighted with Mellaβs ease and simplicity, and after much debate, the following six features made it on to our collective βloveβ list.
+In early 2022, we were asked to test Mella, a smart mushroom fruiting chamber that was in the late stages of development.
+FirstBuild, the company that makes Mella, shipped us two prototypes to test.
+Suffice it to say, we were delighted with Mella’s ease and simplicity, and after much debate, the following six features made it on to our collective “love” list.

 1. Mella is fully automated